Restaurant in the high Albayzín with large garden.

 Inside there is a pleasant dining room where you can eat on cooler days.

-During the week there is a set menu for 9.50 euros and a half set menu for 6 euros.
-There is also a varied menu wih traditional Spanish and international dishes (meat, fish, pasta, vegetarian options, etc.).
+There is a varied menu wih traditional Spanish and international dishes (meat, fish, pasta, vegetarian options, etc.).

 |Please click here to add your comments about this restaurant.|